-Liberal Democrat peer and distinguished supporter of Humanism
+Liberal Democrat peer and Patron of Humanists UK

 Born in 1928, Dick Taverne was educated at Charterhouse before studying Philosophy and Ancient History at Balliol College, Oxford.
 He became a lawyer, then an MP, and then a Minister from 1966 to 1970.
 Initially a Labour MP, he resigned from the Labour party in 1972 and was re-elected as an Independent Social Democrat.
 In the early 1970s he launched the Institute for Fiscal Studies, and in 1993 founded a think tank, the Public Policy Centre, which later became a consultancy specialising in economic and political analysis, Prima Europe.
 In 1996 he was appointed a life peer.